barsoom/review/README.md

 ## Make the tools reliable

 * [x] **No speed boost, lots of deps to manage** Can assets build be fast in CI by using docker to run everything?
-* [ ] Make the enviornment more reliable by making elm-brunch work better.
-Handle any number of files without having to specify any or specify regexes.
+* [ ] Support multiple files in elm-brunch
+  - Would fix deploy by making `brunch build` work for elm code.
+Then the workaround in `install_dependencies` can be removed.

 ## Make code review fully featured